Our library service started in 1983 and has grown into the largest, most comprehensive collection on the HIV epidemic in the Southern Hemisphere.

 Who can benefit?

-The library’s resources are of interest and benefit to many groups, including doctors, educators and teachers, health care workers, health promotion staff, people living with HIV and AIDS, university and polytechnic students and staff, researchers, journalists, social workers, therapists and counsellors.
+The library collections and services are mainly intended for the use of NZAF staff, people living with HIV and AIDS, postgraduate students and professionals (such as doctors, educators and teachers, health care workers, health promotion staff, university staff, researchers, journalists, social workers, therapists and counsellors).

 Accessing the library

-Opening hours are 10am-4pm, Monday to Friday by appointment.
+Opening hours are 9am-4pm, Monday to Tuesday by appointment.
 To make an appointment, please contact Wayne Carter.